jenkinsci/google-kubernetes-engine-plugin/docs/Home.md

 <!--- TODO(stephenshank): Link to an image that adds kubectl to the existing jenkins agent image: https://hub.docker.com/r/jenkinsci/jnlp-slave/ --->

 The GKE Jenkins plugin requires the [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) binary to be installed within the Jenkins agent environment.

-To install a custom version of the GKE plugin in the Jenkins master environment, see the [snapshot installation instructions](SnapshotInstallation.md) for instructions on how to build and install the plugin from source.